tmcgilchrist/slide_machine/README.markdown

 * author => author of a particular deck of slides

 #### TODO
-* integrate Riak single node into application
-* retrieve slide contents from riak backend.
+##### Integrate Riak - retrieve slide contents from riak backend.

+- store data in external riak process.
+- load riak configuration from config file.
+- configure some sort of load balancing

+* look at how to bundle a markdown parser in a library or application?

+* integrate Riak single node into application?
 * integration tests for OTP applications?
 Need something!
 * how can I compile and reload resources without killing erl?
-* need way of packaging javascript (CURRENT)
+* need way of packaging javascript
 * start with modeling a basic slide and presenting it using backbone.js and html.
 * backbone.js UI presenting a deck